 The first round of applications closed on March 21, 2022.
-The California State Library received a total of 298 applications and is currently reviewing them to make notifications of awards in this Summer.
+The California State Library is currently reviewing applications and plans to make notifications of awards in Spring or Summer 2022.
 Further rounds are possible based on available funding.

 Library Personnel News